zamariac/profile-model/README.md

 ## Normal Mode
 Fork and then clone this repository.
-Modify the HTML and JavaScript to implement the following behavior:
+Modify the HTML and JavaScript inside of the dist directory to implement the following behavior:

 1. When a user clicks on the "Home" link in the navbar they should be taken to the home page (the one with lorem ipsum).